Free Web space and hosting from freehomepage.com

 MIDITRAX Mighty MIDI Contest Winner February 2001 Roswell (3:52 - 16k)

 Probably my second most popular piece, this was my first attempt at a new age, easy listening, cheesy soft sounding piece.
-It was written for a new friend who was having an operation.
+It was written for a friend who was having an operation.
 I wanted to cheer her up.
 I think I did okay.

 Golden Lily